Evangelistic fiction as seed

 The use of evangelistic fiction as evangelistic tools or seed:

-I'm making this page "Evangelistic Fiction as tools or seed " first of all, because it seems that many Christians today lack the vision of using works of fiction as means of evangelism to reach those loved ones who won't go to church or listen to lectures.* Fiction can be quite effecctive as a tool or as a seed which could bear fruit later on down the line.
+First of all, it seems that many Christians today lack the vision of using works of fiction as means of evangelism to reach those loved ones who won't go to church or listen to lectures.* Fiction can be quite effective as a tool or as a seed which could bear fruit later on down the line.

 But before tackling the subject of fiction as an evangelistic tool, you may want to check out a great resource I found on strategies and tools for evangelism in general: